which followed the death of Pope Clement XIV

 Pope Pius VI placed large coats of arms to celebrate minor repairs or renovations: occasionally they were of a gigantic size

-(see that in S. Spirito in Sassia): he had a complex coat of arms showing
+(see that in S. Spirito in Sassia): he had a complex coat of arms (see a page on it) showing

-Borea (a wind) blowing on lilies: the image in the background of this page shows this detail.
+Borea (a north cold wind) blowing on lilies: the image in the background of this page shows this detail.

 The ideals of the Revolution greatly helped the Republican armies at war against the various Italian sovereigns.